 In 2012, the NHMRC appointed a member of Australia’s leading anti-natural medicine lobby group, Friends of Science in Medicine (FSM), as the Chair of the Homeopathy Working Committee (HWC) to oversee the review.
 He did not initially declare his conflict, which when discovered was not formally managed.

-NHMRC Council (chaired by the NHMRC CEO) and the Health Care Committee overseeing the work of the HWC contained no less than five FSM members during the course of the review.
-No conflicts were declared or managed.
+NHMRC Council (chaired by the NHMRC CEO) and the Health Care Committee overseeing the work of the HWC contained a number of FSM members during the course of the review.
+No conflicts were declared or managed at any stage.

 In 2011, before any evidence had been reviewed, the NHMRC Chairman publicly declared,